forcedotcom/dataloader/README.md

 III.
 Resources
 ---------------------------------------------
-For more information see the [wiki](http://wiki.apexdevnet.com/index.php/Tools), or the [Data Loader Developer's Guide](https://na1.salesforce.com/help/doc/en/salesforce_data_loader.pdf)
+For more information, see the [wiki](http://wiki.apexdevnet.com/index.php/Tools), or the [Data Loader Developer's Guide](https://na1.salesforce.com/help/doc/en/salesforce_data_loader.pdf).

-Questions can be directed to the [open source forum](http://boards.developerforce.com/t5/Open-Source/bd-p/sforceExplorer)
+Questions can be directed to the [open source forum](http://boards.developerforce.com/t5/Open-Source/bd-p/sforceExplorer).